 Underscore supports in-depth reporting in Oregon and beyond.
-We encourage and aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a special focus on Indian Country and other marginalized coverage areas.
+We encourage and aim to produce impactful, revelatory stories that might otherwise go unreported and unheard, with a special focus on Indian Country.
 We are funded by grants and donations from organizations and individuals who believe in the importance of independent journalism.

 Underscore produces collaborative journalism framed by justice to promote civic engagement and a fair-minded society.

-Underscore.news got its start as the Oregon reporting team for InvestigateWest.
+We got our start as the Oregon reporting team for InvestigateWest.
 In 2019, we became a standalone and locally managed nonprofit.
-We publish original and independent reporting with a specialty of Indian Country.
+We publish original and independent reporting about tribal communities and disseminate our work at no cost through tribal and non-tribal news networks.
 Our reporting is framed by equity — who is not being heard and why.
 This philosophy guides all of our coverage.

-Starting a news organization is no cinch.
-Underscore.news was kicked into gear with core funding from Meyer Memorial Trust, The American Journalism Project and Many Dances Family Fund.
-Our operational model is to maintain a small newsroom that delivers the most impact by bridging the gap between underreported communities and rural, tribal and legacy media newsrooms in Oregon.
+Starting a news organization today isn't easy.
+Underscore News was kicked into gear with core funding from Meyer Memorial Trust, The American Journalism Project and Many Dances Family Fund.
+Our operational model is to maintain a nimble newsroom that delivers the most impact by bridging the gap between underreported communities and rural, tribal and legacy media newsrooms in Oregon and the Pacific Northwest.